 Registering New People and Devices

 Registering new staff and students

-We are notified in advance of new staff arrivals by Anastasia Nezhentseva, and of new research student arrivals by Alice Nelson.
-We will apply for / confirm a University ID (Hermes, Raven, PWF), and then create a BioSci account.
+We are notified in advance of new staff arrivals by the HR Administrator, and of new research student arrivals by the Graduate Administrator.
+We will apply for a CRSid, and then create a BIOSCI account.
 The process can take up to 3-4 days so ideally is done in advance of their arrival.
-Once the process is complete we will email the new starter that they can collect their passwords either from Anastasia / Alice or from the IT office.
+Once the process is complete we will email the new starter that they can collect their passwords from the appropriate Administrator.

 Arranging a network connection for a new computer or wireless access for a visitor